Our Mission

 Read our latest Annual Report

-Using the expertise of the world’s premier cat biologists, Panthera develops and implements global strategies for the seven species of big cats: cheetahs, leopards, jaguars, lions, pumas (also known as mountain lions or cougars), snow leopards and tigers.
-Panthera also studies and protects the world's most threatened species of small cats through our Small Cats Program.
+Using the expertise of the world's premier cat biologists, we develop and implement global strategies for the seven big cats: cheetahs, leopards, jaguars, lions, pumas, snow leopards, and tigers — and protect the most threatened small cat species through our Small Cats Program.

 Mission: Ensure a future for wild cats and the vast landscapes on which they depend.